 In Hawaii Volcanoes National Park, you won’t want to miss an opportunity to enjoy all the splendor of Kilauea Iki.
 This magical four mile loop snakes through an abundant and lush rainforest canopy before crossing the crater floor, across the remains of a 1959 Kilauea eruption.

-Before you start hiking in Hawaii remember to always bring plenty of water and sunscreen.
+Before you start hiking in Hawaii remember to always bring a daypack with plenty of water and sunscreen.
 Apply sunscreen 20-30 minutes ahead of your hike.
 Most Big Island hikes are in areas with a lot of exposure and little shade, and you won’t find drinkable water along the way.
 Don't forget lunch or a snack too.